Peeeweee/Project_Grow_a_Garden_Live_Stock_Dashboard/README.md

 **By Kent Paulo R. Delgado**

-*(Note: This is a placeholder banner.
-You can create a custom banner that represents your project.)*

 This project is a comprehensive R Shiny web application designed for players of the Roblox game "Grow a Garden".
 It provides a real-time, interactive dashboard to monitor in-game data, helping players make informed decisions about buying, selling, and trading.

 The dashboard pulls live information from various APIs and community-run websites to display current shop inventories, restock timers, and active weather events.
 It also features powerful tools like a fruit value calculator and a detailed in-game encyclopedia.